LordGolias/antistasi/README.md

 Regardless of the game mode (SP or MP), `server.sqf` is called on the server side and `client.sqf` or `headlessClient.sqf` are called on non-server.

-The code that has to be called on every machine running AS is `initFuncs.sqf` and `initVar.sqf`.
+The code that has to be called on every machine running AS is `initVar.sqf`.
-`initFuncs.sqf` defines all functions and components.

 `server.sqf` call `serverMP.sqf` or `serverSP.sqf` depending